 Email Bill Freehling

-Amy Bettis Peregoy is the Economic Development Specialist for the City of Fredericksburg’s Department of Economic Development and Tourism.
-Ms. Peregoy is focused on business retention and expansion efforts, assisting prospects, supporting the Economic Development Authority, along with coordinating and updating the Economic Development website.
+Amy Peregoy is the Economic Development Specialist for the City of Fredericksburg’s Department of Economic Development and Tourism.
+Ms. Peregoy is focused on business retention and expansion efforts, assisting prospects, supports the Economic Development Authority (EDA) to include administering the grant program, she also developed and coordinates the Economic Development website.
 She joined the department May 2011 after 19 years with Silver Companies Commercial Division.
-Amy is pursuing her Economic Developer (CEcD) certification through the International Economic Development Council program, the leading industry designation.
+She is the Assistant Secretary to the EDA and editor of the quarterly Economic Development and Tourism e-newsletter.
 She is a graduate of the Chamber of Commerce’s Leadership Fredericksburg 2012 and is a member of the Leadership Fredericksburg Alumni.
 Amy attended the Business and Accounting Curriculum at Germanna Community College.

 Email Amy Peregoy